AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

 ![](https://media.giphy.com/media/gdKAVlnm3bmKI/giphy.gif)

 You still with us?
 Yes?
-Good, because the fun part haven't even started yet.
+Good, because the fun part hasn't even started yet.

 ### Partial functions

 Moving on, in Elixir it is possible to define partial functions.
-Mathematically speaking, a partial function is function defined only for some values, not for the whole set of values.
-For example, division is technically a partial function, because we can't define it when the divisor is 0.
+Mathematically speaking, a partial function is a function defined only for some values, not for the whole set of values.
+For example, the division is technically a partial function, because we can't define it when the divisor is 0.
 We can make a partial function explicit via pattern matching.
 And it also works for anonymous functions!

 ```elixir
 iex(0)> partial = fn